-After months of procrastinating I’m finally publishing this post.
+After months of procrastinating, I’m finally publishing this post.
 This is personal and painful, but after much prayer what was given to me was, “The discomfort will only last for a little while.
-What your going to birth will be well worth the pain!”.
+What you’re going to birth will be well worth the pain!”.

 At one point in time I really felt like God had turned his back on me and left me out to dry.
 I struggled with the why me’s and why not them mindset.
 I quickly became frustrated and annoyed with the whole situation.
 For years I harbored anger, bitterness and resentment for my circumstances, but through praying and fasting God gave me a revelation.
 My pain wasn’t in vain and my journey was made harder by my reaction to the situation.
 Instead of glorying in the fact that I was still here, still present on this earth I became upset and complained that I had to endure this walk alone.

 God, I must keep my promises to You.
 I will give You my offerings to thank You, because You have saved me from death.
 You have kept me from being defeated.
 So I will walk with God in light among the living.
 Psalm 56:12-13